The Beauville-Bogomolov class as a characteristic class: Characteristic classes of projective bundles and twisted sheaves

 (2) $g_{\alpha\beta}=g_{\beta\alpha}^{-1}$,

 (3) $g_{\alpha\beta}g_{\beta\gamma}g_{\gamma\alpha}= \theta_{\alpha\beta\gamma}\cdot id.$

 The $\theta$-twisted sheaf is {\em coherent}, if the $E_\alpha$ are. } \end{defi}

 The abelian categories of $\theta$-twisted and $\theta'$-twisted coherent sheaves are equivalent, if the cocycles $\theta$ and $\theta'$ represent the same cohomology class.
-The equivalence is not canonical, but the ambiguity is only up to tensorization by an untwisted line-bundle \cite{calduraru-thesis}.
-Thus, the classes $\kappa_i$ of a twisted sheaf, defined below, are preserved under the equivalences.
+The equivalence is not canonical, but the ambiguity is only up to tensorization by an untwisted line bundle \cite{calduraru-thesis}.

+\begin{defi} A $\theta$-twisted sheaf $E$ is said to be {\em equivalent} to a $\theta'$-twisted sheaf $F$ if the cocycles $\theta$ and $\theta'$ represent the same cohomology class and there exists an equivalence of the two categories of coherent sheaves sending $E$ to $F$. \end{defi}

+The classes $\kappa_i$ of a twisted sheaf, defined below, are well defined for its equivalence class.
 We will often abuse terminology and refer to a {\em $\theta$-twisted sheaf}, where $\theta$ is a class in $H^2_{an}(Y,\StructureSheaf{Y}^*)$, meaning the equivalence class of $\theta$-twisted sheaves, for different choices of \v{C}ech cocycles $\theta'$, representing the class $\theta$.